jivko25/BOM-NFT-Action-Platform/README.md

 - Authentication
 - Edit profil information
 - Create auction
+- Edit auction
 - Bid on auction
 - Buy product
-- Like product
+- Like/Dislike product
 - Use filters to find easier item you want
 - See activity in the platform from Activity page

 ## 💡 Functionalities in development

-- Edit product
 - Live time change information on products
 - Authorization
 - Admin can change featured photos
 - Toggle show/hide button with more information for each product
-- Dislike button
 - Comments on different products
 - Page with liked product
 - Badge on sold products